ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 In CustomSeparated format ClickHouse first extracts all column values from the row according to specified delimiters and then tries to infer the data type for each value according to escaping rule.

-If setting `input_format_custom_detect_header` is enabled, ClickHouse will try to detect a header with column names (and maybe types) while schema inference.
+If setting `input_format_custom_detect_header` is enabled, ClickHouse will try to detect the header with column names (and maybe types) while inferring schema.
 This setting is enabled by default.

 **Example**